 Employ quality-improvement principles and tools to improve patient safety or patient care.

-- Retrieve (from electronic databases or other resources), manage and use biomedical information for solving problems and making decisions that are relevant to the care of individuals and populations.
+- Retrieve (from electronic databases or other resources), manage and use biomedical information for solving problems and making decisions that are relevant to the care of individuals and populations including addressing social determinants of health and barriers to health equity.

 - Employ quality-improvement principles and common patient safety/quality tools and value-based care to improve patient care.